gemadden/Fetch/README.md

 pip install pygame
 ```

-If *Python* is not available on your system, a Windows executable is also available in the file "fetchPyInstallerWindows.zip".
-Unzip this file and run *fetch.exe* to play the game.
+If *Python* is not available on your system, a Windows executable, *fetch.exe*, is also available.
+Run the executable to play the game.

 ## How to Play